education.vic.gov.au

 • neck pain or tenderness

-• double vision
+• loss of vision or double vision

 • severe or increasing headache

-• increasingly restless, agitated or combative.
+• increasingly restless, agitated or combative

 Observable signs – take appropriate action

-If there are no red flags but signs and symptoms suggest concussion as listed in the Concussion Recognition Tool 5 (that should be available in the first aid kit):
+If there are no red flags but signs and symptoms suggest concussion as listed in the Concussion Recognition Tool 6 (that should be available in the first aid kit):

 Make contact with parents and carers

-• if concussion is suspected:
+• If concussion is suspected, the school:

-• the school must contact the parent or carer and ask the parent or carer to collect the student from school and recommend a medical assessment, even if the symptoms resolve
+• must contact the parent or carer and ask them to collect the student from school

-• if concussion is not suspected:
+• If concussion is not suspected, the school:

 Following a confirmed concussion, schools may need to make reasonable adjustments, guided by the student’s treating team, including: